"I'm not from here! I have my own customs! Look at my craaaaaazy passport!"

 , "Raging Bender"

-The Foreign Wrestling Heel is one of the major stock characters of Professional Wrestling
+The Foreign Wrestling Heel, a.k.a.
+Evil Foreigner, is one of the major stock characters of Professional Wrestling

 A Foreign Wrestling Heel will often feud with an All American Face